judka-uriel/uriel-book/uriel_en.md

 proselyte may say “to our fathers”, since when a proselyte has a non-Jewish father, the proselyte receives a new father — Avraham, and then the words “to our fathers” refer to the Patriarch.
-And the words “swore to give us the land” refer to messianic times, when gerim will receive their portion in Israel.
+And the words “swore to give us the land” refer to Messianic times, when gerim will receive their portion in Israel.
 In short, the rabbis extricated themselves from a difficult position and devised justifications — they can when they want to.
 So what prevents them now from doing the same and easing the fate of Jews by father?